jasonevans1/resume/README.md

 - Mentored engineers in designing and implementing Magento sites and extensions.
 - Improved Magento local environment setup and onboarding using Docker environments.
 (Docker, Warden)
 - Responsible for code builds and deployments to production environments.
 (Jenkins, Docker, Linux, Vagrant, Packer, Capistrano, Composer)
+- Successfully supported of many large and small production Magento Commerce sites.

 ### Senior Systems Consultant - CDS Global, _Des Moines Iowa, May 1997 - July 2014_

 - Developer on the enterprise architecture team.
-Led the research of moving existing applications into the cloud.
+Led the research of moving existing legacy applications into the cloud.
 (PHP, Java)
 - Trained and mentored interns and legacy developers on Magento development and Scrum.
 - Led the creation of a continuous delivery build pipeline for Magento.
 (Jenkins, Apache Ant, VMware VSphere).
 - Led the design and implementation of numerous projects on the WebSphere Commerce platform.